Back

 ✅ RAD is useful for developing small to medium-sized projects within tight deadlines.
 It is well-suited for projects that require rapid prototyping and proof of concept to test ideas quickly.
 RAD works well for projects with unclear requirements that require user feedback and adaptation.

 ❌ However, RAD may not be suitable for projects with limited resources or when team members participate in other projects.
-Very large and complex projects may struggle to handle rapid iterations and may require more structured project management approaches.
+Very large projects may struggle to handle rapid iterations and may require more structured management approaches.
 Projects in highly regulated industries with stringent compliance requirements may also find it difficult to adopt RAD.

 See also The Guide to Creating a Business Plan for a Mobile App